These are other boards that Espruino compiles for, but which aren't 'officially supported'. This means:

 |'HY' 3.2" LCD||STM32F103VC||72Mhz||2000||€30||Y||3||2||N||N||Y|

-After you've got a board, head to the Download page and follow the instructions there in order to flash your board.
+After you've got a board, head to the Download page and then follow the instructions below in order to flash your board.

 Good value, and can usually be purchased from well-known suppliers.
 It contains an SD card, Arduino-style headers, and conveniently a LiPo battery connector (with charger).